TWO PERSON TACTICS

 -

 CertificateCertificate: A certificate of completion is awarded to all who complete the course successfully.
-Because this course satisfies the continuing education requirement for NRA law enforcement instructor certification, if you are in that program and need the credits let us know and we will issue you a letter verifying your participation.
+Because this course satisfies the continuing education requirement for NRA law enforcement instructor certification, if you are in that program and need the credits, let us know and we will issue you a letter verifying your participation.

 -

-Next Session and Course Location:The next session of this course will be held on June 28 - 30, 2024.
+Next Session and Course Location:THIS COURSE HAS BEEN RESCHEDULED.
+The next session of this course will be on JuLY 25, 25 and 27, 2025 (Friday through Sunday).
 The location will be the Greater Pittsburgh Gun CLub, 920 King Road, Bulger, PA 16109.
-This is located 25 minutes from downtown.
+This is located 25 minutes from downtown Pittsburgh.
 Thier web site is www.shootgpgc.com.
+Affordable motels are located within 15 minutes of the Club.

 Equipment Requirements